Dudemanguy/password-sanity/README.md

 You can add a new account profile to the master file:
 `pws.py --new-profile profile-name`

-The above will prompt you to input the username and password.
-Instead of typing one manually, it is better to use the password generator:
+The above will autogenerate a random password of length 16 (guaranteed to have at least one digit, lowercase, uppercase, and special character).
+If you wish to change the password length, you can just pass the `--password-length` argument:
-`pws.py --new-profile profile-name --password-length 16`
+`pws.py --new-profile profile-name --password-length 24`
+If you want to manually type a password in, use `--password-length 0`.

 Removing profiles:
 `pws.py --remove-profile profile-name`